 All meals, snacks and drinks are provided from lunch on day 1 to lunch on the last day.
 We can cater for most dietary requirements (vegetarians, vegans, lactose/gluten intolerant).
 If you have a dietary requirement you need to let us know when you book.

 A glass of wine or beer is provided with dinner each evening.
 If you would like additional alcohol there will be the opportunity to purchase it on the island.

 If you book your flights with us we will meet you at Launceston Airport at 1pm on the first day of your tour.

 If you book your flights independently we will meet you at Flinders Island Airport at 2.30pm on the first day of your tour.

-For all bookings made more than sixty (60) days prior to the scheduled trip date, a non-refundable deposit of $400 per person is required to reserve your place.
-The balance is due sixty (60) prior to the departure date.
-For reservations made sixty (60) days or less from the departure date, full payment must be made at the time of booking.
+For all bookings made more than 60 days prior to the scheduled trip date, a non-refundable deposit of $400 per person is required to reserve your place.
+The balance is due 60 days prior to the departure date.
+For reservations made 60 days or less from the departure date, full payment must be made at the time of booking.

-Roaring 40s Kayaking requires full payment sixty (60) days prior to departure and reserves the right to cancel expeditions up until this date if there are insufficient numbers.
+Roaring 40s Kayaking requires full payment 60 days prior to departure and reserves the right to cancel expeditions up until this date if there are insufficient numbers.
 In such a case, participants will be given a choice of:

-In the event of such a cancellation, Roaring 40s Kayaking cannot be held responsible for any losses incurred by participant’s i.e. non-refundable airlines tickets and accommodation.
-Please be aware that if for any reason whatsoever a participant cancels less than four weeks prior to the trip departure they will forfeit all payments.
-For this reason, we highly recommend purchasing travel insurance that covers losses due to unforeseen events that result in cancellations.
+In the event of such a cancellation, Roaring 40s Kayaking cannot be held responsible for any losses incurred by participants, i.e. non-refundable airlines tickets and accommodation.
+If for any reason whatsoever a participant cancels less than four weeks prior to the trip departure, they will forfeit all payments.
+For this reason, we highly recommend purchasing travel insurance that covers losses due to unforeseen events that result in cancellations, including COVID cancellations.